wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 dies.
 Some people go on a journey and come back, some never leave.
 What difference does it make since they travel in dream-lands, each wrapped up in his own dream?
 Only the waking up is important.
-It is enough to know the ‘I am’ as reälity and also love.
+It is enough to know the ‘I am’ as reality and also love.

 **Q:**&ensp;My approach is not so absolute, hence my question.
 Throughout the West people are in search of something real.
 They turn to science, which tells them a lot about matter, a little about the mind, and nothing about the nature and purpose of consciousness.
-To them reälity is objective, outside the observable and describable, directly or by inference; about the subjective aspect of reälity they know nothing.
-It is extremely important to let them know that there is reälity and it is to be found in the freedom of consciousness from matter and its limitations and distortions.
-Most of the people in the world just do not know that there is reälity which can be found and experienced in consciousness.
-It seems very important that they should hear the good news from somebody who has actually experienced it.
+To them reality is objective, outside the observable and describable, directly or by inference; about the subjective aspect of reality they know nothing.
+It is extremely important to let them know that there is reality and it is to be found in the freedom of consciousness from matter and its limitations and distortions.
+Most of the people in the world just do not know that there is reality which can be found and experiënced in consciousness.
+It seems very important that they should hear the good news from somebody who has actually experiënced it.
 Such witnesses have always existed and their testimony is precious.

 **M:**&ensp;Of course.
 The gospel of self-realisation, once heard, will never